 This is more or less a place for me to give you a bit more detail into how I think and write.
 If I get questions, and I like them, I’ll try to add them to this section from time to time.
 What I wanted to talk about first, though, is how I use language in this novel.

-That said, my characters are often on other worlds speaking a language that is not English and they sound casual to each other, because it’s current day in their language.
+That said, my characters are often on other worlds speaking a language that is not English and sound casual to each other, because it’s current day in their language.
 I’m essentially translating from their language to ours, so if I say “Go to hell” in a story, and the world doesn’t have hell, you don’t really need to point that out to me.
 I know that.
-But we all know what that expression means, and the words I’m using at that moment has that same connotation in a different language.
+But we all know what that expression means, and the words I’m using at that moment have that same connotation in a different language.
 And yes, I know some authors design entire languages, and make maps in such detail they could have been cartographers, but I’m not one of those.
-I’m more of a sleight of hand magician.

 That’s all for now, but I’ll be back again as soon as I remember all the things I was planning on saying and have subsequently forgotten.